NatanNMB15/docker-postgres-fail2ban-gcp/README.md

 SERVICE_ACCOUNT_ID          = client ID from provided "service-account.json" file.
 ```

+To make work ban from Docker containers iptables must be set network capability of NET_ADMIN to container, or container run with root account from Host OS.

 Credits to SuperITMan for Fail2Ban Jail and Filter configuration.
 Original source: https://github.com/SuperITMan/docker-fail2ban